samvera-labs/transitioning-to-valkyrie-workshop/README.md

 This repository supports a workshop given at
 [Samvera Connect 2023](https://samvera.atlassian.net/wiki/spaces/samvera/pages/2174877699/Samvera+Connect+2023).

-Valkyrie is a data persistence library which provides a common interface to multiple backends.
-There are a growing number of Samvera applications that use Valkyrie including Hyrax.
-This workshop will introduce core concepts and how they differ from ActiveFedora, ActiveRecord, and ActiveStorage.
-We’ll build a simple rails application that uses Valkyrie to write metadata to a postgres database and store files on disk.
+Over the past several releases, Hyrax internals have become increasingly patterned after Valkyrie.
+As the engine codebase has been adapted, new interfaces for applications have been introduced leveraging these patterns.
+We’ll go over these patterns, how they differ from previous patterns, and how to use them to customize your Hyrax application.

-This workshop assumes a general familiarity with Object Orientation and Ruby programming.
-Participants will need a laptop with a working docker/docker compose setup.
-We'll provide preparation instructions to registered attendees in advance of the workshop.
+This workshop assumes a general familiarity with Object Orientation and Ruby programming, and some hands-on experience with the Valkyrie data mapper library.

 ## Learning Outcomes

 We will learn:

 1. Familiarity with general design patterns for Valkyrie and Dry.rb applications.
-   1. Why DataMapper?
-   1. Metadata as Configuration
+   1. Understand why Hyrax has moved toward Valkyrie (and the DataMapper pattern);
+   1. Know how to use Configurable Metadata for defining Hyrax models;
+   1. Understand support objects for data interactions in Hyrax and their customization;
-   1. ChangeSets & Forms
+      1. Data Validation with ChangeSets & Forms
       1. Indexers
-   1. AccessControlList
 1. Familiarity with patterns applied in Hyrax 4 and common integration points for applications
    1. Custom Queries
    1. Transactions